DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 A candidate with an optimistic attitude attracts more employers, makes more meaningful connections, and ultimately gets hired faster.
 Confidence will help you during interviews and make you more likeable.

-There are two simple ways to maintain a positive attitude during the job search process.
+There are three simple ways to maintain a positive attitude during the job search process.

 * **Visualize acing the technical interviews and getting the job.** What would this feel like?
 Can you imagine how confident and knowledgeable you are in these technical interviews?
 What the mind conjures up are where actions follow.

 * **Team up with a fellow learner.** Other students going through the online curriculum are going through the same job search process and need help with keeping a good mindset.
 What better way to help each other than by holding one another accountable for weekly (or even daily progress) and talking through challenges!

+* **Reach out to your coach** for support, motivation, and encouragement.
+They’re there for you through the ups and the downs!

 Realize that staying positive during the process is something you choose and can continuously work on.
 Also know that if you have a premium account, you can reach out to your coach if you're feeling this way.
 This is a critical part of the job search and we're here to help you with this as well.